thisisdeepthi/GATE-CS-Notes/C prog/C notes.md

 [![image.png](https://i.postimg.cc/zfgSxQpD/image.png)](https://postimg.cc/sB3hXwtb)

 Ans: When constant value starts with 0, it is octal so the value is 3*8 + 2 = 26

+- C allows a global variable to declare once again when first declaration is not initialized

+- const, enum, constexpr, macros => these are used to declare variable as constant

+- static nd global variables initialized by compiler so must be initialized with constant value in C but it is fine in cpp